wildcardcorp/castle.documentation/working-with-content/adding-content/preparing-images-for-the-web.rst

 Preparing Images for the Web
 ==================================

-Preparing images for the web is an essential part of using images in Plone, or in any online context.
+Preparing images for the web is an essential part of using images in Castle or in any online context.
 As you will see, size matters.

 Many people source photographs taken with a digital camera, but they can also be scanned images, graphical illustrations made with software, and other specialized images.